Hue-Jhan/Multi-Weather-App/README.md

 Because weather stations are generally not very accurate, it's best not to consider forecasts data for days past the "day after tomorrow".

-The user cannot delete every location, it has to keep at least one location, dont ask me to fix this cuz i already got bored off this project, thanks.
+The user cannot delete every location, it has to keep at least one, dont ask me to fix this cuz im tired of this project.

 # 💻 Code & Apis